oxytotia/WGS_analysis/illumina/README.md

 ### Pre-Execution Configuration

 This pipeline is currently designed to process **Illumina NextSeq sequencing output**.\
-The input files (raw reads) are expected to have a specific appendix to the sample name:
+The input files (raw reads) are expected to have a specific appendix to the sample name and are expected to be in organism specific directories:
 ```
-samplename_R1_001.fastq.gz
-samplename_R2_001.fastq.gz
+input_dir/
+│── Name_of_organism1/
+│   ├── samplename_1_R1_001.fastq.gz
+│   ├── samplename_1_R2_001.fastq.gz
+├── Name_of_organism2/
+│   ├── samplename_2_R1_001.fastq.gz
+│   ├── samplename_2_R2_001.fastq.gz
 ```

+> [!NOTE]
-NOTE: If your files follow a different naming scheme, you can adjust the pipeline to match the unique format.
+> If your files follow a different naming scheme, you can adjust the pipeline to match the unique format.
 However, be **extremely careful** to modify **all occurences** of the file naming pattern throughout the script to avoid errors.

 #### 1. Prepare the sample sheet